 Known also as a whipper snipper, weed-whacker or weed-whip, the line trimmer is a handy addition to the shed, allowing you to tackle areas where you can’t use a lawn mower, or even tackle the whole yard if you only have a small patch to take care of.
 Generally available in both electric and petrol models, you have plenty of options to choose from for the next time the grass gets away from you.
 But which model should you spend your hard-earned money on?

-Thankfully, Canstar Blue has looked to cut down the amount of time you spend looking, surveying more than 300 Australian adults for feedback on their recent line trimmer purchases to see which brands are proving a cut above the rest.
-Lawncare giant Stihl was rated best for the second year in a row, rating five stars for overall customer satisfaction and in other key areas.
+Thankfully, Canstar Blue has looked to cut down the amount of time you spend looking, surveying more than 500 Australian adults for feedback on their recent line trimmer purchases to see which brands are proving a cut above the rest.
+This year featured a joint-winner, with Makita and Ozito knocking off two-time winner Stihl for the podium honours.

-Here are the best brands for line trimmers in Australia, as rated by consumers in Canstar Blue’s latest review:
+Here are the best brands for line trimmers in Australia, as rated by consumers in Canstar Blue’s 2021 review:

-Read on as we explore what the four brands in our 2020 review have to offer, before going into detail about what you should look for in a good whipper snipper.
+Read on as we explore what the brands in our 2021 review have to offer, before going into detail about what you should look for in a good whipper snipper.

 Founded almost 100 years, German brand Stihl is a mainstay with the yard work market, offering a range of products to help with jobs around the house, including chainsaws, pressure cleaners, hand tools, as well as gardening equipment such as hedge trimmers and line trimmers.
 Offering a wide range of line trimmers, from affordable electric models for small lawns to the Professional Series for those who have tough grass and strong scrub to tackle, Stihl’s products are available at Stihl retailers around Australia, as well as at hardware retailers like Bunnings.

 Offering a wide variety of battery-powered models, Stihl’s electric range weighs around 4-5kg, making them easy to move around your backyard and into those tight spaces.
+There’s also a number of corded electric models, with the FSE 52 line trimmer featuring a 30cm cutting diameter, 500W power consumption, ergonomic handle and weighs just over 2kg.
 If you’re after a petrol model, Stihl’s Homeowner range may be your speed.
-The introductory FS 38 model includes a multi-function handle, allowing you to easily stay in control of the engine output, while more expensive options, such as the FS 55 (pictured), include Stihl Easy2Start functionality, featuring an additional spring accumulator which in turn places less stress on the starting device, meaning you won’t throw your shoulder out when you go to start your whipper snipper.
+The introductory FS 38 model includes a multi-function handle, allowing you to easily stay in control of the engine output, while more expensive options, such as the FS 55, include Stihl Easy2Start functionality, featuring an additional spring accumulator which in turn places less stress on the starting device, meaning you won’t throw your shoulder out when you go to start your whipper snipper.

 Sold exclusively through Bunnings, Japanese manufacturer Ryobi has been in the power tool market for close to 80 years, offering a wide range of products for any projects you might have in and around the house.
 When it comes to whipper snippers, Ryobi’s range consists of both electric and petrol-fuelled models, with the range split into brush cutters and line trimmers, allowing you to narrow down your search depending on how much lawn you have to tackle.